My name is Lindsay Beal, and I am the owner of Spider's Eye, a home-based, creative arts business in Victoria, British Columbia.

 Art Teacher, Group Facilitator, Artist

-I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my M.Ed.in Art Education at the University of Victoria, BC.
+I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my Masters of Education in Curriculum & Instruction at the University of Victoria, BC.

 I have been involved in creative arts from childhood, teaching my first class at age 10 to children ages 4 - 7 years.
 Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have mental illness, Asperger's, M.S., acquired brain injury, or developmental differences.